 What should you get instead of the Google Pixel Buds Pro?

-If you don’t mind shelling out a bit more money ($178 at Amazon), pick up the Sony WF-1000XM4 to get all your needs covered.
+If you don’t mind shelling out a bit more money $298 at Amazon, pick up the Sony WF-1000XM5 to get all your needs covered.
 You get the surround sound, IPX4 rating, great ANC, an equalizer, and LDAC codec for Android (and AAC for iPhone).
 Consider the Sony LinkBuds S as well, which takes most of what we like about the WF-1000XM5 and puts it in a smaller, less flashy earbud that costs only $148 at Amazon.

 What are good Pixel Buds Pro alternatives for iPhone owners?

 The Apple AirPods Pro (2nd generation) is the most obvious wireless earbuds to buy if you own an iPhone for $199 at Amazon.
 Apple’s latest and greatest noise canceling buds feature much better ANC than the first-gen AirPods Pro, and new features like a water-resistant case.
 Apple revamped the internal audio hardware with a new “low-distortion audio driver and custom amplifier,” which yields a slightly bassier sound than the original.
 This minor bass boost is not nearly as loud as the Google Pixel Buds Pro though.